Sixup Student Loans Review

 0 - 15 years

-Compare Rates from Other Top Lenders with One Free Application
+Compare Rates from Other Top Lenders

 Sixup touts itself as a company that offers responsible and affordable student loans.
 Their model is different from traditional education financing programs, such as College Ave Student Loans, because they don't require you to have a credit score in order to apply for a loan and they also don't require a co-signer.
 Instead, they look at an applicant’s academic performance and financial need.
 They want to give money to students who are higher achievers, have a strong academic record, and are likely Pell Grant recipients.
 They focus on lending to those who don’t otherwise have the ability to access funding.